jatin711-debug/cronos_db_golang/MVP_BUILD_GUIDE.md

 ## Conclusion

-You now have a working ChronosDB MVP!
+You now have a working CronosDB MVP!
 The system provides:

 1. **Timestamp-triggered events** - Events scheduled for future execution
 2. **Durable storage** - WAL with fsync for crash recovery